alex-susi/nbaDraftLottery/README.md

 1. There's a lot of uncertainty in projecting future expected pick value.
 Between the difficulty of predicting team performances and the increased randomness of the draft lottery, many individual picks and total team portfolios show small changes in expected value.

-2. In the long run (7 years in this case, since that's the furthest out draft picks can be traded), team-strength projections converge toward league-average .
-As a result, far-future first-round picks cluster around roughly 9.2 EPV and far-future second-round pickss around roughly 2.5 EPV.
+2. In the long run (7 years in this case, since that's the furthest out draft picks can be traded), team-strength projections converge toward league-average (15th best record).
+As a result, far-future first-round picks cluster around roughly 9.2 EPV and far-future second-round picks around roughly 2.5 EPV.

 3. The largest increases and decreases in single-pick EPV are: